circus-tent/circus/docs/source/configuration.rst

         The group id or name the command should run with.
 (The current gid is the default).
     **env**
-        The environment passed to the processes (default: None) **copy_env**
+        The environment passed to the processes.
+Bash style environment variables are supported.
+For example, append '/usr/local/bin' to `PATH` with the config line 'env = PATH=$PATH:/usr/local/bin' (default: None)
+    **copy_env**
         If set to true, the local environment variables will be copied and passed to the workers when spawning them.
 (Default: False)